-A single roadmap of short and long term Trust & Identity priorities in support of research should be crafted by CACTI, InCommon TAC, CTAB and TIER-Architects by mid-2019.
+A single roadmap of short and long term Trust & Identity priorities in support of research should be crafted by mid-2019.
 In order to retain Trust & Identity's relevance to the research community, visible progress needs to be delivered in the short term while remaining strategic for evolving long-term needs.